aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/accessing-type-members/_index.md

 url: /java/accessing-type-members/
 ---

-LINQ Reporting Engine enables you to access the following public (static and instance) members of accessible types (see “ REF types Working with Types” for more information) in template expressions:
+LINQ Reporting Engine enables you to access the following public (static and instance) members of accessible types (see “Working with Types” for more information) in template expressions:

 - Fields
 - Methods
 - Constructors

-**Note –** To access a static member of a type in a template expression, the type must be set known for the engine (see “ REF knownTypes Setting up Known External Types” for more information).
+**Note –** To access a static member of a type in a template expression, the type must be set known for the engine (see “Setting up Known External Types” for more information).

 A function type member can be used in a template expression only if the following additional requirements are met: